JetWareRoblox/JetWare/README.md

 ## TO DO

-Create a better UI/GUI
+Create a better UI/GUI,
-Add mac support
+Add mac support,
 Get licence

+# is it a virus?

 For those of you who belive it is malicious code
 ![Antivirus](https://github.com/JetWareRoblox/JetWare/assets/140162441/745992af-1614-4e6f-ae08-3dd3003b8e1a)